Citizenship

 How can an investor acquire Malta citizenship?

 Malta has no citizenship-by-investment program; the Individual Investor Programme was closed in 2020.
-Now the paths to the country’s citizenship for foreigners include only registration or naturalisation.
+Now, the country’s citizenship paths for foreigners include only registration or naturalisation.

 Malta citizenship by naturalisation for exceptional services by direct investment is a possible option for wealthy non-EU nationals.
 Investors get a Malta residence permit.
 Then, after one to three years, they can submit a citizenship application.
 The Maltese Citizenship Act provides this path.